 To be eligible for state financial aid, state regulations require students to make satisfactory progress in an eligible degree or certificate program.
 Students must be meeting Washington state financial aid SAP in all semesters that state aid was received.
 If a student is not meeting federal SAP regulations, it will also impact state aid eligibility.

 If students do not meet the state requirements, they will be placed on financial aid warning or have their financial aid terminated.
 If placed on warning, students must make satisfactory progress in their next two semesters of enrollment or their state financial aid eligibility will be terminated.

 All students are required to maintain a minimum GPA of 2.0 of higher.

 Minimum Credits Completed

-To establish and maintain eligibility for financial aid, students must pass a minimum number of credits each semester and a minimum number of credits for the academic year, whether or not they receive aid.
-Generally, students must pass half-time credits for each semester and the equivalent credits related to enrollment/financial aid status by the end of the academic year.
+To establish and maintain eligibility for financial aid, students must pass a minimum number of credits each semester and a minimum number of credits for the academic year.
+Generally, students must pass all credits they are enrolled in (12 credit minimum for full-time students) for each semester or they will be placed on Washington state financial aid SAP or have their state aid eligibility terminated.

 Completion of Credits

 |You must complete:||Warning status if you only complete:||Cancel status if you complete less than:|

 |Less than 6 credits||All credits registered||No warning semester available||All credits registered|

 Grades of I (incomplete), AU (audit), W (withdrawal), F (failure), FN (failure for never attending), and FS (failure for stopping attendance) do not count as completed credits.